Credible

 Several student loan forgiveness programs for nurses offer full or partial loan forgiveness.
 These federal and state programs include:

-• PSLF: As government or not-for-profit employees, many nurses should qualify for federal loan forgiveness after making 120 monthly payments in an income-driven repayment plan.
+• PSLF: As government or not-for-profit employees, many nurses should be eligible for federal loan forgiveness after making 120 qualifying payments in an income-driven repayment plan.

 • Nurse Corps Loan Repayment Program: The federal Nurse Corps Loan Repayment Program pays up to 85% of the unpaid nursing education debt of selected registered nurses (RNs), advanced practice registered nurses (APRNs), and nurse faculty (NF).
 Applicants who are accepted into this competitive program agree to work for at least two years in areas of the country where nurses are scarce.